-- 1 In the Navigation pane of the NetVault Backup WebUI on the NetVault Backup Server, click Create Restore Job. - 2 On the Create Restore Job-Choose Saveset page, select Plug-in Server from the Plugin Type list. - 3 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists. - The table displays the saveset name (Job Title and Saveset ID), creation date and time, and size.
-By default, the list is sorted alphabetically by saveset name. - 4 In the saveset table, locate the applicable client, and select the applicable item. - When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, Job Title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, saveset size, and snapshot-based backup or not. - 5 Click Next. - 6 On the Create Selection Set page, select the data that you want to restore.
+- 1 In the Navigation pane of the NetVault Backup WebUI on the NetVault Backup Server, click Create Restore Job. - 2 On the Create Restore Job-Choose Saveset page, select Plug-in Server from the Plugin Type list. - 3 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists.

+The table displays the saveset name (job title and saveset ID), creation date and time, and size.
+By default, the list is sorted by creation date.

+4 In the saveset table, locate the applicable client, and select the applicable item.

+When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, job title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, saveset size, and snapshot-based backup or not.

-- To restore the entire disk, click the box to the left of the applicable disk title to select it. - To select specific items, double-click a disk to open it, and then select the items that you want to restore. - The Dos Compatibility Region is the first 32k to 512 bytes from start of the disk that immediately follows the Master Boot Record (MBR).
+- 5 Click Next. - 6 On the Create Selection Set page, select the data that you want to restore. - To restore the entire disk, click the box to the left of the applicable disk title to select it. - To select specific items, double-click a disk to open it, and then select the items that you want to restore. - The Dos Compatibility Region is the first 32k to 512 bytes from start of the disk that immediately follows the Master Boot Record (MBR).
 NetVault Bare Metal Recovery backs up this region to support GRUB Stage 1.5.
 However, this region is always backed up and restored regardless of the existence of GRUB Stage 1.5.
-This option is not selectable. - Master Boot Record & System Partition - Individual Partitions
+This option is not selectable.

+- Master Boot Record & System Partition - Individual Partitions